Polarization modes of gravitational waves in generalized Proca theory: Introduction

 Adding additional field is one way to modify gravity.
 The additional degrees of freedom may explain inflation and the accelerated expansion of the Universe \cite{AA.Starobinsky,A. H. Guth,K.Sato,L.Heisenberg0}.
 If the additional field is a scalar field, then such a theory is called scalar-tensor theory.
 In the metric formalism, the most general scalar-tensor theory that can derive second-order field equations is Horndeski theory \cite{Horndeski}.
 This theory was first discovered by Horndeski in 1974.
 Later, one realized that extending {the scalar Galileon theory} \cite{A. Nicolis} to curved space-time would lead to the rediscovery of Horndeski theory \cite{C. Deffayet1,C. Deffayet2}.

-In addition to adding a scalar field, we can also add an additional vector field to modify gravity.
+The observation of the anisotropy of the cosmic microwave background (CMB) may indicate the existence of a preferred direction in the universe \cite{Planck Collaboration}.
+This may be naturally generated by an additional vector field \cite{L.Heisenberg0}.
+Therefore, in addition to adding a scalar field, we can also add an additional vector field to modify gravity.
 Such a theory is called vector-tensor theory.
-Similar to the scalar Galileon theory, in 2014, Heisenberg constructed a vector Galileon theory and extended it to the case of curved space-time \cite{Heisenberg}.
+Similar to the scalar Galileon theory, in 2014, {Tasinato constructed a vector Galileon theory \cite{G. Tasinato1}.
+Heisenberg further gave generalization of the Proca action in curved space-time} \cite{Heisenberg}.
 This covariant vector-tensor theory constitutes the Galileon-type generalization of the Proca action, and it is called generalized Proca theory.
-Generalized Proca theory is extended to vector Galileon theory.
-The corresponding field equations are second-order, so there is no {the Ostrogradsky instability} in this generalized Proca theory \cite{M.Ostrogradsky}.
-There has been a lot of research on this theory, such as cosmology \cite{Antonio De Felice,Lavinia Heisenberg,Chao Qiang Geng} and black holes \cite{Eugeny Babichev,Lavinia Heisenberg2,Lavinia Heisenberg3,Sebastian Garcia-Saenz}.
+When one considers the Lagrangian of a vector field with derivative self-interactions with priori arbitrary coefficients, which does not have ghost-like pathologies, and extends it to the case of curved spacetime, generalized Proca theory will be obtained \cite{Heisenberg}.
+The field equations of generalized Proca theory are second-order, so there is no the Ostrogradsky instability in this theory \cite{M.Ostrogradsky}.
+There has been a lot of research on this theory, such as cosmology {\cite{Antonio De Felice,Lavinia Heisenberg,Chao Qiang Geng,Lavinia Heisenberg4,Lavinia Heisenberg5}} and black holes \cite{G.Tasinato2,Eugeny Babichev,Lavinia Heisenberg2,Lavinia Heisenberg3,Sebastian Garcia-Saenz}.

 In this paper, we will study polarization modes of gravitational waves in generalized Proca theory in the range of a linear analysis.
 We consider a homogeneous and isotropic Minkowski background and our goal is to obtain the linearized field equations and then analyze the polarization modes of gravitational waves allowed by these equations.
 Therefore, in Sec. \ref{sec: 2}, we review the action of generalized Proca theory.
 In Sec. \ref{sec: 3}, we obtain the background equations and linear perturbation equations.
 In Sec. \ref{sec: 4}, we combine the perturbations into some gauge invariants.
 These gauge invariants can help us analyze the linear perturbation equations.
-In Sec. \ref{sec: 5}, we analyze the polarization modes of gravitational waves in generalized Proca theory.
+In Sec. \ref{sec: 5}, we analyze the polarization modes of gravitational waves in generalized Proca theory. {In fact, in Refs. \cite{Antonio De Felice} and \cite{Lavinia Heisenberg5}, the authors analyzed all the permutations and propagating degree of freedom of generalized Proca theory on top of a Friedmann-Lema\^{i}tre-Robertson-Walker background, and the perturbation equations and wave speed expressions we need can be directly obtained from these results by taking the Minkowski background limit}.

 We will use the natural system of units $c=G=1$ and consider four-dimensional space-time in this paper.
 We set the metric signature as $(-,+,+,+)$.
 The Latin alphabet indices $(a,b,c,d,e)$ range over space-time indices ($0,1,2,3$), and the Latin alphabet indices $(i,j,k)$ range over space indices ($1,2,3$) which point to ($+x,+y,+z$) directions respectively.